-We also recommend that you keep the burner tube clean and free of dust and dirt.
-We recommend using compressed air no greater than 30 PSI.
+We also recommend that you keep the burner tube and pilot assembly clean and free of dust and dirt.
+To clean these parts we recommend using compressed air no greater than 30 PSI.
 Your local computer store, hardware store or home center may carry compressed air in a can.
-If using compressed air in a can, please follow the directions on the can.
+If using compressed air in a can.
+If using compressed air in a can.
 If you don't follow directions on the can, you could damage the pilot assembly.